 You can register for NYU's free bikeshare by attending a safety and information training session.
 Once registered, you can pick up a bike, helmet, and lock at any participating location (mostly NYU dorms) at any time and drop them off at any time during working hours (10 am to 10 pm). http://www.nyu.edu/sustainability/campus.projects/bike.share/

-New York is soon to join many of the premier cities in the world by starting a citywide bikeshare program.
-Citibike is now scheduled to open in late summer 2012, check http://citibikenyc.com/ or http://www.nyc.gov/html/index.html for updates.
+New York has joined many of the premier cities in the world by starting a citywide bikeshare program.
+Citibike is now available; check http://citibikenyc.com/ or http://www.nyc.gov/html/index.html for updates.

 Other places to look for biking information and tours: